 And another said, "Some of these commenters should try actually watching the video.
 It's cool that these women own so many franchises and had the opportunity to make their lives better.
 Good for them!"

 They latter tweet is referring to the video that McDonald's links to in its tweet, which tells the story of Patricia Williams, a single mother of two and owner of 18 McDonald's restaurants.
-She invested all she had to open her first restaurant 30 years ago.
-Today, she creates opportunities within her community by employing more than 700 crew members in 18 McDonald’s locations owned by her and her daughters.
+She invested all she had to open her first restaurant 30 years ago and now, she employs more than 700 crew members in her 18 locations.
+Better yet, the locations are owned by her and her daughters, noted the McDonald's website.
 Her family's story is just one of millions of women's stories McDonald's says it recognizes and celebrates on International Women's Day, according to the company's website.

 It's inspiring, indeed.
 But women need more.
 Women need to be paid fairly for owning 18 franchise locations.